Stalingrad - The Beginning of the End for Nazi Germany

 German Tanks on the River Volga

-On the 23rd of August 1942, tanks of the 16th Panzer Division halted on the banks of the Volga.
+On August 23, 1942, tanks of the 16th Panzer Division halted on the banks of the Volga and gazed at what was the vastness of the Soviet Union beyond the river.
 Many German soldiers thought the war against the Red Army was won once they reached the Volga.
 To their right, Stalingrad blazed from the first of General von Richthofen's air raids on the city.
-Hitler had told General Paulus that with his Sixth Army, the most powerful force in the Wehrmacht, he could "storm the heavens."
+Hitler told General Paulus that with his Sixth Army, the most powerful force in the Wehrmacht, he could "storm the heavens."
 The German Sixth Army with nearly a third of a million men, combined with two corps from the Fourth Panzer Army was the largest and best equipped formation in the Wehrmacht.
-The Sixth Army had marched victoriously through Poland in September 1939, and France in June 1940, never knowing defeat.
+The Sixth Army had marched victoriously through Europe in September 1939, and in June 1940, never knowing defeat, it was the tip of the spearhead as Germany's blitzkrieg rolled through Europe.